 Finding Community in Motion: Carlos’ First Parade with PRPSN

-In December, the City of Huntington Park invited EC/UPM to join the annual Christmas parade, and it was determined that the Balet Folklorico group would perform.
+Every December the City of Huntington Park hosts an annual Christmas parade and this year they invited El Centrito and Un Paso Mas staff to join for the first time.
+It was determined that the Balet Folklorico group would perform.
 When Carlos arrived on the day of the parade, he didn’t quite know what to expect.
-What he quickly discovered was that this wasn’t just a work commitment—it was an opportunity to celebrate the community El Centrito de Apoyo and Un Paso Más (UPM) serve every single day.
+However, he quickly discovered that this wasn’t just a work commitment—it was an opportunity to celebrate the community he and his colleagues serve every single day.

 While others danced, Carlos had his own important role, pulling the large speaker that powered the dancers’ music.
 It may not have been center stage, but to him, it mattered.
 “Even though I wasn’t dancing, I knew my role was important.
 I had to be on cue.
 I had to make sure the music stayed with them.”

 The folklórico dancers moved forward, dancing continuously, in heels, for what felt like miles, said Carlos.
 The crowd responded with pure joy.
 People stood, cheered, and yelled proudly, “¡Viva México!”
-The dancers’ stamina alone left Carlos in awe.
+The dancers’ stamina left Carlos in awe.
 Even when the team tried to offer water, the dancers waved it off, determined to keep moving.

 “They toughed it out,” he said.
 “I had nothing but respect for them.”